 - 705. Biochemistry I. See Biochemistry and Molecular Biology. - 706.
 Animal Models in Biomedical Research.
 (3) See Comparative Medicine. - 709, 710.
 Advanced Topics in Comparative Medicine.
 See Comparative Medicine. - 710.
 Pathologic Biochemistry.
 (2) Lecture and student participation course designed to present concepts of biochemical changes associated with disease processes.
 It is meant to provide the student with examples of various ways in which biochemical changes can cause disease or result from disease.
 The course is not designed as a survey of all the biochemical disorders that have been described; emphasis is on the intensive discussion of examples of different mechanisms of biochemical alterations associated with disease.
 Examples of biochemical disorders affecting the following systems are considered: disorders of protein, amino acid, and carbohydrate metabolism; endocrine disorders; lipid storage diseases; disorders of metal, prophyrin, heme metabolism, receptors and hemostasis; diseases of muscle and connective tissue.
 P-General biochemistry or equivalent.
 St. Clair, Staff - 715, 716.
 Advanced Topics in Pathology.
 (1-5) Advanced lecture and student participation course dealing with areas of new knowledge in pathobiology.
 Course content may change with recent advances in knowledge.
 Four semesters may be taken for credit.
 P-PATH 702, COMD 703, or POI.
 Staff - 717.
-Pathobiology of Atherosclerosis.
-(4) Lecture course exploring intensively the pathogenetic mechanisms that underlie this most prevalent human disease.
-Broad areas studied include human atherosclerosis as a disease process (natural history and factors affecting extent and severity), approaches to the study of pathogenesis of atherosclerosis in man (animal models, homeostasis of serum lipids, lipoproteins, diet, behavioral factors, arterial wall metabolism, cellular and molecular biological aspects of atherosclerosis, clotting mechanisms and thrombosis, genetic factors, experimental myocardial infarction), and the scientific basis for therapy in atherosclerosis (surgery, sterol synthesis inhibitors, etc.).
-P-General biochemistry, general pathology, or equivalent.
-St. Clair, Staff - 719.
+Pathobiology of Atherosclerosis and Cardiovascular Disease.
+(4) This lecture course explores the pathogenic mechanisms that underlie this most prevalent of human diseases.
+Broad areas discussed include the pathogenesis of human atherosclerosis and its sequela (myocardial infarction, heart failure, and stroke).
+Specific topics include the natural history of atherosclerosis, cell and animal models, featuring genetically modified mouse models, lipid metabolism and dyslipidemias, glucose metabolism and diabetes, diet and obesity, hypertension, behavioral factors, vascular wall biology, and treatment of cardiovascular disease.
+A unique feature of the course is its integration of basic, clinical, and translational research.
+The focus on current research directions provides an excellent foundation for students interested in atherosclerosis, vascular biology, and cardiovascular disease. - 719.
 Research Techniques in Microscopy.
 (3) Introductory course designed to develop skill in the use of microscopy in biomedical research.
 The basic lab-oriented, hands-on program provides the opportunity to develop proficiency in operation of light, video, confocal, and electron microscopes.
 Labs are supplemented with a lecture series introducing major research applications such as histo- and cytochemistry, digital image processing and analysis, quantitative microscopy, and 3-D microscopy.
 The final project requires students to apply microscopy techniques to their research interests.
 Class is limited to eight students with a preference for students after their first year of graduate school.
 Willingham, Staff - 721, 722.
 Select Topics in Microscopy.
 (1-3) Lab-based independent study course to develop specialized practical knowledge in the use of a select research technique such as autoradiography, histo- or cytochemistry, whole-mount (3-D) microscopy, replica techniques, or morphometry.
 This student-initiated, individualized study is designed to meet specific research and educational needs.
 P-PATH 719 or POI.
 Willingham, Staff - 723, 724.
 Specialized Training in Electron Microscopy.
 (5, 5) Intensive lab skills course designed to provide comprehensive technical training in all phases of electron microscopy.
 Intended for students wishing to develop full competency in the use of electron microscopy as a major research tool.
 Encompassed is training in sample processing for both transmission and scanning electron microscopy, routine microscope service, and darkroom skills.
 Limited enrollment.
 P-POI.
 Willingham, Staff